resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 (C)  Show the raster tile layer for this data on the map

-(D)  Enable a user to draw a polygon on the map

-(E)  Utilize the RW API to obtain the information needed for (B), (C)
+(D)  Utilize the RW API to obtain the information needed for (B), (C)
 ```

 ## Initial document structure
-A basic "Hello World" HTML document for getting Mapbox GL JS online is given below.
+A basic "Hello World" setup for getting Mapbox GL JS online is given below.
 This will ensure your Mapbox token is working and there is a basic foundation for the webpage.

-Each section in this tutorial has a corresponding "finished" HTML document [available on GitHub](https://github.com/resource-watch/doc-api/tree/master/source/includes/tutorial/webdev_mapbox_quickstart/html_evolution), which may be helpful if errors are encountered along the way.
+Each section in this tutorial has a corresponding "finished" version [available on GitHub](https://github.com/resource-watch/doc-api/tree/master/source/includes/tutorial/webdev_mapbox_quickstart/html_evolution), which may be helpful if errors are encountered along the way.
+This tutorial will have a single HTML file across all steps, but the associated javascript file (`tutorial-index.js`) will be changing at each step.

-Copy this into a file called `index.html` inside a directory for this tutorial.
+Copy the below text into a file called `index.html` inside a directory for this tutorial.
 It will be assumed this file is called `index.html` throughout the tutorial, but there is no strict requirement for this.